IBM/node-ibmapm-embed/readme-topics/nodejsdc_config_winterfell_container_microclimate.md

 #### Option 1 (Passing ICAM server configuration via configMap - Preferred option)

-You can create a configMap for the file `global.environment` and `keyfile.p12` extracted from the ICAM configuration package, and mount this configMap when you deploy the application as a kubenetes deployment.
+You can create a configMap for the file `global.environment` and `keyfile.p12` extracted from the ICAM configuration package, and mount this configMap when you deploy the application as a kubernetes deployment.

 1. Create the Kubernetes ConfigMap:
     <pre>